 13.15 Asthma

 Guidance on the use of emergency salbutamol inhalers in schools in Wales.
-Welsh Government circular no: 015/2014 (http://learning.gov.wales/resources/browse-all/use-of-emergency-salbutamol-inhalers-in-schools-in-wales/?lang=en) states that schools are now permitted to buy, hold and use ‘emergency’ inhaler in school.
+Welsh Government circular no: 015/2014 (http://learning.gov.wales/resources/browse-all/use-of-emergency-salbutamol-inhalers-in-schools-in-wales/?lang=en) states that schools are now permitted to buy, hold and use ‘emergency’ inhalers in school.
 Each site has an emergency inhaler.
 Aa separate policy has been written for emergency inhaler in school.

 Consent for pupils to use the emergency inhaler will be obtained separately in line with the Welsh Government guidance.